- An asio.sys error may be triggered by malware, a corrupted HDD, or system memory issues.

 It is worth mentioning that Asio.sys error may also be triggered by malware infections, corrupted hard disk issues and memory corruption issues.

-Solution 2: Fix Registry entries
+2. Fix Registry entries

-At times, Asio.sys Blue Screen errors can be linked to issues in the Windows registry.
+At times, Asio.sys blue screen errors can be linked to issues in the Windows registry.
 So, you would need to fix any registry problems before you can fix this system error.

 Unless you are an expert at this, don’t try editing the Windows registry manually to get rid of invalid asio.sys errors.

-When you use a registry cleaner, the procedure of looking for missing files, broken link in the registry or invalid registry entries can become easier.
+When you use a registry cleaner, the procedure of looking for missing files, broken links in the registry, or invalid registry entries can become easier.

 If you don’t know what Registry cleaner to install on your computer, check out this guide.

-Solution 3: Run a complete malware scan on your computer
+4. Run a complete malware scan

 The asio.sys STOP error can be as a result of a malware infection on your computer.